 What if you are currently taking thyroid medication and then you become pregnant?

 In most cases, and as long as you are not overmedicating yourself, it’s probably best to stay on whatever medication you are using prior to becoming pregnant.

-Changing just opens yourself up to new problems and with thyroid management being so important in early pregnancy, it's probably not wise to make big changes to the type of medication you are using.
+Changing just opens you up to new problems and with thyroid management being so important in early pregnancy, it’s probably not wise to make big changes to the type of medication you are using.

 We do know, however, that most women need to up their dose of thyroid medication once they find out that they are pregnant.

 This stems from the fact that you must start providing thyroid hormone to both the growing baby and yourself.

 So the general rule is to increase how much thyroid hormone you are taking once you find out you are pregnant.